-This article provides information and instructions on the operation of Slate Payments, and is intended primarily for Slate Captains who may be managing the process inside Slate.
+This article provides information and instructions on the operation of Slate Payments, and is intended primarily for Slate Admins who may be managing the process inside Slate.
 We have an additional financial FAQ intended more for the business office.

 Sure!
 Slate provides the ability to configure any particular payment gateway so that it only applies to particular payment types, or particular rounds or periods, or both.
 For example, you could use Slate Payments to collect an application fee, but use another payment provider to collect an enrollment deposit.

-Checking account payments take approximately 5-7 business days (that is, weekends and holidays excluded) to complete or "clear."
+Checking account ACH payments take approximately 5-7 business days (that is, weekends and holidays excluded) to complete or "clear."
 During this time, you will see a listing for the payment with a status of "pending," and the listing changes to "received" when the payment completes.